 Note1: Personal Use license allows exchange formats STEP and IGES, so it is possible to bring designs from other CAD applications using these formats (but obviously more cumbersome).

-Note2: some simulations can be run locally while Structural Buckling, Nonlinear Static Stress, Event Simulation and Shape Optimization must be run in the cloud consuming 5 cloud credits per study (the price of 1 cloud credit is slightly over one Euro).
+Note2: some simulations can be run locally while Structural Buckling, Nonlinear Static Stress, Event Simulation and Shape Optimization must be run in the cloud consuming 5 to 15 cloud credits per study (the price of 1 cloud credit is slightly over one Euro).
 You can find more details about Local and Cloud simulations in this article.

 Which license to use